 At the age of 38, Michael Jordan announced his second comeback to the NBA.
-This time it wasn’t for the Chicago Bulls with whom he won 6 championships but the Washington Wizards who were pretty mediocre as a team during those years.
-Despite being well past his prime, Jordan was the best player on that team, and at times displayed flashbacks of his former self when he was the best player in the league.
-He no longer had the same quickness and explosiveness, but with sound fundamentals and high basketball, IQ dominated the competition with bigger ease than anyone expected.
+This time, it wasn’t for the Chicago Bulls with whom he won 6 championships but the Washington Wizards, who were mediocre during those years.
+Despite being well past his prime, Jordan was the best player on that team and at times displayed flashbacks of his former self when he was the best player in the league.
+He no longer had the same quickness and explosiveness, but with sound fundamentals and high basketball, IQ dominated the competition easier than anyone expected.

-Having Jordan around motivated other players to perform better, especially on the defensive side of the floor.
+Having Jordan in the locker room motivated other players to perform better, especially on the defensive side of the floor.
 The Wizards had the second-worst defense season before Jordan’s arrival, but they improved substantially that year and were the 6th team in the league by points allowed before Jordan’s injury.
-It took Jordan a little longer to warm up because as the season progressed, he was getting better and more efficient before his knee injury.
+It took Jordan a little longer to warm up, and as the season progressed, he was getting better and more efficient before his knee injury.

 In the last 20 games before his injury, Jordan averaged 27 points, 6 rebounds, 5 assists, and over 1 steal per game.
 However, Jordan was not done there, and in his last 10 games averaged almost 30 points, 6 rebounds, 6 assists, and 1 steal per game in around 35 minutes of action per night.